Ogo1024/CU_Repos/Module1/EXPI-casestudy/readme.md

 * <i>Brokerage efficiency metrics or transactions per agent</i> - eXp World Holdings produced improved brokerage efficiency metrics the last four years, yet still lagd behind industry leaders, such as RE/MAX (16.0), Keller Williams (6.9).
 Most traditional RE brokerages have experienced negative trending broker efficiency figures, dating back to 2016, while technology-driven RE firms are generating positive trending transactions per agent results.

-* <i>Agent growth and Market Share</i> - eXp World Holdings saw agent count grow 59% year over year tp 28,449 agents
+* <i>Agent growth and Market Share</i> - Many of the established brokers have lost agent count market shaure in recent years, as total residential RE industry annual growth is down four years in a row, falling negative in 2020, as of April.

 eXp World Holdings is clearly outperforming the industry on a percentage growth basis, however off a relatively low market share base.
 The current operating conditions have pulled forward many secular trend shifts in technology, providing a significant tailwind for the cloud-based and virual workplace company, moving forward.